 A step by step guide to Tilapia fish feed formulation

-Everybody likes to raise fish and it is fun and profitable as well and today, let us discuss the tilapia feed formulation along with ingredients required to make this feed.
+Everybody likes to raise fish and it is fun and profitable as well and today, let us discuss the tilapia feed formulation along with the ingredients required to make this feed.

 The name tilapia refers to several species of mostly freshwater fish that belong to the cichlid family.
 Although wild tilapia is native to Africa, the fish has been introduced throughout the world and is now farmed in over 135 countries.
-Tilapia is an ideal fish for farming because it doesn’t mind being crowded, grows rapidly and consumes a cheap vegetarian diet.
+Tilapia is an ideal fish for farming because it doesn’t mind being crowded, grows rapidly, and consumes a cheap vegetarian diet.
 These qualities translate to a relatively inexpensive product compared to the remaining types of seafood.

 Tilapia is a hardy, aggressive freshwater fish originally native to Africa that reproduces quickly and eats a grain-based vegetarian diet.
 This fish grows fast and can reach a size for harvesting within 8 to 10 months.
 Tilapia fish is a white fish with a bland flavor that makes it a good substitute for other white fish, including snapper, grouper, flounder, and rockfish.
 Tilapia fish is available year-round fresh and frozen, whole and in fillets, and frozen value-added fillets.